nate-strauser/meteor-x-editable-bootstrap/README.md

 meteor-x-editable
 =================

-Smart package for x-editable in place editor
+The [x-editable](http://vitalets.github.io/x-editable/) in place editor with Twitter Boostrap, repackaged for Meteor.

 textarea example